Rigid inner forms over global function fields: Preliminaries

 We develop some cohomological results concerning covers of $\A$, analogous to the results of \S 2.1 for covers of $O_{F,S}$.
 Set $\overline{\A}_{v} := \overline{F} \otimes_{F} F_{v}$.
 For notational convenience, we use $H^{i}$ to denote $H^{i}_{\text{fppf}}$.

 \begin{lem} For $M$ a multiplicative $F$-group, we have $H^{n}(\overline{\A}_{v}^{\bigotimes_{F_{v}} k}, M) = 0$ for all $n,k \geq 1$. \end{lem}

-\begin{proof} For $E'/F$ a finite algebraic extension with Galois and purely inseparable subextensions $E,F'$ respectively, note that we have a sequence of isomorphisms where $E'_{w'}$ is the completion of $E'$ with respect to the unique extension $w'$ of the valuation $w$ on $E$ to the purely inseparable extension $E'$, for all $w \mid v$ in $V_{E}$, and in the third term above, $F_{v}$ is embedded into the direct product diagonally. and so we obtain an identification
+\begin{proof} For $E'/F$ a finite algebraic extension with maximal separable and purely inseparable subextensions $E,F'$ respectively, note that by Lemma \ref{linearlydisjoint} we have a sequence of isomorphisms where $E'_{w'}$ is the completion of $E'$ with respect to the unique extension $w'$ of the valuation $w$ on $E$ to the purely inseparable extension $E'$, for all $w \mid v$ in $V_{E}$, and in the third term above, $F_{v}$ is embedded into the direct product diagonally. and so we obtain an identification

 Moreover, for $K'/E'$ two such extensions, the inductive map $(E' \otimes_{F} F_{v})^{\bigotimes_{F_{v}}k} \to (K' \otimes_{F} F_{v})^{\bigotimes_{F_{v}}k}$ gets translated to the map on the corresponding products defined by the product over all $k$-tuples $(w_{1}, \dots, w_{k})$ of the maps given in the obvious way.
 The upshot is that it suffices to show that each $\varinjlim_{K'/F} H^{n}(K'_{(w_{K})'}/F_{v}, M)$ vanishes, where $\{w_{K}\}$ is a coherent system of places lifting $v$ (equivalent to fixing a place $\dot{v}$ on $F^{\text{sep}}$ lifting $v$).
 But each direct limit of this form is isomorphic to $H^{n}(\overline{F_{v}}, M)$, which we know vanishes. \end{proof}